dataprogpy/dataprogpy.github.io/docs/modeling/modeling-concepts-workflow/next-steps.md

 icon: material/numeric-5
 ---

-Of course.
-Here is the final section of the lesson, "Next Steps and Further Study."

-The content is structured to provide clear, actionable exercises for practice and to introduce more advanced topics for students who wish to explore beyond the core material.
-The tone remains professional and focused on building practical, robust skills.

----

-## 5.0 Next Steps and Further Study
+# Next Steps and Things to Try

 Mastery of a new skill comes from practice and continued exploration.
 This final section provides a set of recommended exercises to solidify your understanding of the modeling workflow and introduces related topics for further independent study.

-### Recommended Practice Exercises
+## Recommended Practice Exercises

 The following exercises are designed to build a more intuitive understanding of the concepts covered in this lesson.
 We recommend performing them in your lab notebook.